 Dr. Yoav Ram earned a BSc in Mathematics and Biology, followed by a PhD in Theoretical Biology via a direct PhD track, both from Tel Aviv University.
-He was a Postdoctoral Fellow of the Center for Computational, Evolutionary and Human Genomics at Stanford University and a Senior Lecturer in the School of Computer Science at IDC Herzliya, before joining the School of Zoology at Tel Aviv University.
-Yoav is a member of the Sagol School of Neuroscience and the Center for Combatting Pandemics, and an affiliate member of the Safra Center of Bioinformatics.
+He was a Postdoctoral Fellow of the Center for Computational, Evolutionary and Human Genomics at Stanford University and a Senior Lecturer in the School of Computer Science at Reichman University (IDC Herzliya), before joining the School of Zoology at Tel Aviv University.
+Yoav is a member of Safra Center of Bioinformatics, Sagol School of Neuroscience, and the Center for Combatting Pandemics.
+He has won grants from ISF, BSF, Templeton, and Minerva.

 Dr. Yoav Ram